Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

-Table \ref{table_open} Panel C reports regression results of how startup characteristics affect investors' staying time on each pitch email, which approximates the attention spent on randomized pitch emails by each investor.
-The dependent variable is the time spent on each pitch email measured in seconds.
-In columns (1) and (2), I included unopened emails and replaced their email staying time with 0 seconds.
-Considering the potential truncation issue,\footnote{During the COVID-19 outbreak, no matter how biased investors were against Asian founders, the worst possible situation was that investors did not open the pitch emails sent by Asian last names and hence the staying time is 0 seconds.
-This truncation issue at the 0 second level will bias our results towards zero.
-Therefore, it is important to compare magnitudes of race effect when only opened emails are included in the regression.} I also reported the sub-sample of opened emails in column (3).
-Similar to Panel B, all the regressions include start-up fixed effects, and standard errors in parentheses are clustered at the investor level.
+Table \ref{table_open} Panel C reports regression results of how startup characteristics affect investors' staying time on each email.
+The dependent variable is the time spent on each pitch email measured in seconds, which approximates how much attention each investor devotes to the email.
+In Columns (1) and (2), I include unopened emails and replace their email staying time with 0 seconds.
+Considering the potential truncation issue, I also report the sub-sample of opened emails in Column (3).\footnote{During the COVID-19 outbreak, no matter how biased investors were against Asian founders, the worst possible situation was that investors did not open the pitch emails sent by Asian last names, and hence the staying time is 0 seconds.
+This truncation issue at the 0 second mark will bias our results towards zero.
+Therefore, it is important to compare magnitudes of the race effect when the regression only focuses on opened emails.} Similar to Panel B, all the regressions include startup fixed effects, and standard errors in parentheses are clustered at the investor level.

-Results of Table \ref{table_open} Panel C show that there was a temporarily stronger bias against Asian founders during the COVID-19 outbreak in 03/2020, which started to fade after 04/2020.
+Table \ref{table_open} Panel C shows that although investors generally spent more time on female and Asian founders' emails, there was temporary discrimination against Asian founders during the COVID-19 outbreak in 03/2020.
 Column (1) shows that using a female first name raises the time spent on a pitch email by 0.36s in 03/2020 and 0.12s in 04/2020.
 This magnitude is not large due to the truncation issue.
-Similarly, column (3) shows that using an Asian last name raises the staying time by 0.38s in the full sample and 2.5s among the opened emails in 04/2020, which accounts for a 10\% increase in the staying time.
-However, the significantly negative coefficients of the interaction term between Asian Founder and March =1 indicate that using an Asian last name reduces the staying time by 0.28s in the full sample and 3s among the opened emails in 04/2020, accounting for a 12.5\% decrease in the staying time.
-Columns (2) and (3) suggests that there is a bias against Asian founders in 03/2020 and the direction of bias flipped after 04/2020.
-This implies that the direction of bias in Experiment B also depends on timing and can be affected by certain big social events, like the COVID-19 outbreak.
+Similarly, Columns (2) and (3) show that using an Asian last name raises the staying time by 0.38s in the full sample and 2.49s among opened emails in 04/2020, which accounts for a 10\% increase in the staying time.
+However, the significantly negative coefficients of the interaction term between ``Asian Founder" and ``March" indicate that using an Asian last name reduces the staying time by 0.28s in the full sample and 2.99s among opened emails in 03/2020.
+This accounts for a 12.5\% decrease in staying time.
+Results suggest that there is discrimination against Asian founders in 03/2020, and the direction of discrimination flips after 04/2020.
+Hence, the direction of discrimination also depends on timing and might be temporarily affected by big societal events, such as the COVID-19 outbreak.